Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Introduction

-This paper is organized as follows: in section 2 we recall some backgrounds about automorphic forms and $p$-adic automorphic forms on various unitary groups and formulate the main conjecture.
-In section 3 we recall the notion of theta functions which plays an important role in studying Fourier-Jacobi expansions.
-In sections 4 and 5 we make the local and global calculations for Siegel and Klingen Eisenstein series using the pullback formula of Shimura.
-In section 6 we interpolate our previous calculations $p$-adically and construct the families.
-In section 7 we prove the co-primeness of (the Fourier-Jacobi coefficients of) the Klingen-Eisenstein series and the $p$-adic $L$-function.
-Finally we deduce the main theorem in section 8.\\
+The rest of this paper is organized as follows.
+In section 2, we recall some background information and formulate the main conjecture.
+In section 3, we discuss automorphic forms and $p$-adic automorphic forms on various unitary groups.
+In section 4 we recall the notion of theta function which plays an important role in studying Fourier-Jacobi expansions as outlined above.
+In sections 5 and 6, we make the local and global calculations for Siegel and Klingen-Eisenstein series using the pullback formula of Shimura.
+In section 7, we interpolate our previous calculations $p$-adically and construct the families.
+In section 8, we prove the co-primeness of (the Fourier-Jacobi coefficients of) the Klingen-Eisenstein series and the $p$-adic $L$-function.
+Finally, we deduce the main theorem in section 9.\\

+\emph{Acknowledgement} The result of this paper was worked out while the author was a graduate student of Christopher Skinner.
+I would like to thank him for leading me to the problem, sharing many ideas and constant encouragement.
+I am also grateful to Ming-Lun Hsieh, from whose previous work \cite{Hsieh13}, \cite{Hsieh CM} the author has benefited a lot, and for answering many questions.
+I would also like to thank Haruzo Hida, Ye Tian, Eric Urban, and Bei Zhang for their insightful communications.
+The author is partially supported by the Chinese Academy of Science grant Y729025EE1, NSFC grant 11688101, 11621061 and an NSFC grant associated to the "Recruitment Program of Global Experts